SABiagini/Louvain/README.md

 # Louvain NCD
 Nested Community Detection

 Here, we make available the pipeline used for community detection in our work "Patterns of genetic connectedness between modern and medieval Estonians reveal the origins of a major ancestry component of Finns".
-All credits will be given to the creators of each tool, R package, and software implemented in our scripts.
+All credits will be given to the creators of each tool, R library, and software implemented in our scripts.

 This guide provides a step-by-step instruction for reproducing our analysis.